At sunrise, the gates of Dunnval, barred overnight, creaked open.

 “They’ll never let me past the gates.”

-“I was told to bring anything of mine in my room.
+“I was told to collect what’s mine from my room.
 You’re my thrall.
 You’re in my room.
 I’m bringing you.”

 She smiled then, shakily.
 “Do you think that will work?”

 “After what Madoc and I have been through the last couple of days, I can believe anything can work.
 Can you scrounge up some food we can take?
-I don’t think they’re going to bother searching our bags, and frankly, I’m starving.”
+I don’t think they’re going to bother searching our bags, and frankly, I’m starving.
+We won’t leave without you.”

 She nodded, and darted away.